smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 can deploy your code in development to production-like environments for comprehensive testing.
 You then choose which release to deploy.
 This is in essence our Last Known Good including the deployment process.
-You could take it further an include a big button to deploy into production what you have made.
+You could take it further and include a big button to deploy into production what you have made.
 Press the button often.
 Always be able to ship.

 Continuous Deployment deploys every build into production which passes through all the